All Episodes

 Okay, it's S-E-A-R-C-Y.

-That's how that's on Nick Spells' last name.
+That's how Nick spells his last name.

 That's right.

-Well, let me tell you you guys are all great.
+Well, let me tell you, you guys are all great.

-All I am is a consumer, but I have to tell you the everybody that I know loves this show.
+But I have to tell you that everybody that I know loves this show.

-You all look like You're having a ball doing it.
+You all look like you're having a ball doing it.

 You all look like you're really totally immersed in it, that nobody's phoning it in.